All episodes

 The Hidden Challenges of Regulating the Bar Profession

-A candid conversation with the regulator who saw the BSB through COVID, oversaw the framework governing 17,000 barristers, and has rare insight into the new first-tier complaints requirements coming for chambers from autumn 2026.
+A candid conversation with the regulator who saw the BSB through COVID, oversaw the framework governing 17,000 barristers, and has direct knowledge of the new first-tier complaints requirements coming for chambers from autumn 2026.

 27 April 2026 · 48 min · Wider Legal Sector